-[Q9] Generate a molecular figure of one of your identified PDB structures using VMD.
+[Q9] Generate a molecular figure of one of your identified PDB structures using the NGL viewer online (or VMD/PyMol).
 You can optionally highlight conserved residues that are likely to be functional.
 Please use a white or transparent background for your figure (i.e. not the default black).